lightpack/docs/models.md

 $product = new Product(23);
 ```

-Now you can easily access the column values as model properties.
+Now you can access the column values as model properties.

 ```php
 echo $product->title;